 The Physiologia Plantarum Award, the prize of the organisation's journal, will go to Torgny Näsholm, because he is considered a scientist, who "has made outstanding contributions to plant science in the areas that are covered by the journal".
 Torgny Näsholm is PI at the Department of Forest Genetics and Plant Physiology (SLU).

 And Stefan Jansson, PI at the Department of Plant Physiology (UmU), will be awarded with the SPPS Popularization Prize, which is an award of honor "to encourage plant biologists to bring research results to the public".

 More information about the prizes (webpage of the Scandinavian Plant Physiology Society, SPPS

 Press release of Umeå University (in Swedish)

-Press release of SLU (in Swedish)
+Press release (In Swedish)